 If the judgment debtor doesn’t appear at the payment hearing as ordered or after being served with a Notice to Show Cause, ask the clerk-magistrate’s office to issue to you a Capias (a civil arrest warrant) for the judgment debtor.
 You must pay a fee to a constable or a deputy sheriff to arrest the judgment debtor and bring them to court, but that amount will be added to what the judgment debtor owes.
 Give the constable or deputy sheriff your phone number, and ask them to contact you when the judgment debtor is brought to court.

 Writ of execution

-Once the full amount of the court's judgment has been collected, you are required to notify the court in writing within 10 days.
-You do need not use any particular form for your notice, but be sure to include the court’s docket number in your notification.
-You may also choose to use either the Acknowledgment of Satisfaction of Judgment form or the Acknowledgment of Satisfaction of Judgment on Counterclaim form (see additional resources below) to notify the court.
+Once the full amount of the court's judgment has been collected, you’re required to notify the court in writing within 10 days.
+You don’t need to use any particular form for your notice, but be sure to include the court’s docket number.
+You may also choose to use either the Acknowledgment of Satisfaction of Judgment form or the Acknowledgment of Satisfaction of Judgment in Counterclaim form to tell the court.